ancientlore/istio-talk/trafficshifting/README.md

 > Note that there are three versions of the backend pod, one version of the midtier pod, and one version of the UI pod.
 Normally we wouldn't create three versions of the backend at the same time.

-Set up the route rules for each service:
+Set up the virtual services and destination rules for each service:

     $ cd istio
-    $ istioctl create -f route-rule-all-v1.yaml -n $KUBE_NAMESPACE
+    $ istioctl create -f services-all-v1.yaml -n $KUBE_NAMESPACE

 > Note that you can generally use `kubectl` instead of `istioctl`, but `istioctl` provides additional client-side validation.

+You can check the virtual services using `istioctl get virtualservices` or `kubectl get virtualservices`.
+You can also fetch an individual service using:

+    $ istioctl get virtualservice topdogui -n $KUBE_NAMESPACE -o yaml
+    $ istioctl get virtualservice topdogmt -n $KUBE_NAMESPACE -o yaml
+    $ istioctl get virtualservice topdogbe -n $KUBE_NAMESPACE -o yaml

-You can check the route rules using `istioctl get routerules` or `kubectl get routerules`.
-You can also fetch an individual rule using:
+You can check the destination rules using `istioctl get destinationrules` or `kubectl get destinationrules`.
+You can also fetch an individual destination rule using:

-    $ istioctl get routerule topdogui-default -n $KUBE_NAMESPACE -o yaml
+    $ istioctl get destinationrule topdogui -n $KUBE_NAMESPACE -o yaml
-    $ istioctl get routerule topdogmt-default -n $KUBE_NAMESPACE -o yaml
+    $ istioctl get destinationrule topdogmt -n $KUBE_NAMESPACE -o yaml
-    $ istioctl get routerule topdogbe-default -n $KUBE_NAMESPACE -o yaml
+    $ istioctl get destinatiorule topdogbe -n $KUBE_NAMESPACE -o yaml

 You're now ready to proceed with the demo.